Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ## typeof()

 Return the type of its input value.
 The returned typeid-value is a complete Floyd type and can be stored, compared and so on.
+The type is resolved at compile time so the same source code line will always return the same type.

 ```
 typeid typeof(any)